EtoJules/LionGL/libs/SDL2-2.0.12/docs/README-ios.md

             return 0;
         case SDL_APP_DIDENTERBACKGROUND:
             /* This will get called if the user accepted whatever sent your app to the background.
-               If the user got a phone call and canceled it, you'll instead get an SDL_APP_DIDENTERFOREGROUND event and restart your loops.
+               If the user got a phone call and canceled it, you'll instead get an SDL_APP_DIDENTERFOREGROUND m_event and restart your loops.
                When you get this, you have 5 seconds to save all your state or the app will be terminated.
                Your app is NOT active at this point.
             */